≡ Menu

 The American Kennel Club (AKC)…

-Did not recognize the Chihuahua until 1904, but now officially separates the long coated and the short coated varieties as two separate breeds – so bear this in mind when buying your Chug.
+Did not recognize the Chihuahua until 1904, but now officially separates the lengthy, short-coated varieties as two separate breeds – so bear this in mind when buying your Chug.

 The Pug.

-The Pug’s existence can be traced back to sometime in ancient China, but beyond that it is uncertain where they hailed from.
+The Pug’s existence can be traced back to sometime in ancient China, but beyond that, it is uncertain where they hailed from.
 The first time they appear in the records is as lap dogs for the Chinese rulers.
+Initially, they were pretty “exclusive” dogs.
+The royals could only give them gifts until some traders managed to smuggle a few specimens out of China sometime in the 16th century.
+Once again, they became the companion breed to royalty, and since then, they have flourished worldwide!

 And what will my Chug dog look like?

 That is a good question.
-Because he is of mixed breeds he might look like either parent, but since both parents are toy breeds it fair to say that they are going to be pretty small regardless of which “breed” is dominant in your Chug.
-So, let’s just take a moment and see what our options might look like.
+Because he is of mixed breeds, he might look like either parent, but since both parents are toy breeds, it is fair to say that they will be pretty small regardless of which “breed” is dominant in your Chug.
+So, let’s take a moment and see what our options might look like.

 Now Pugs are…

 Going to have a short coat and comes in fawn and black (according to the Kennel Club).
-It may have long legs and a little barrel body, or it may have short legs and a slightly less barrel-like body, but either way it will be pudgy and cute.
+It may have long legs and a little barrel body or short legs and a slightly less barrel-like body, but either way, it will be plump and cute.

 The Chihuahua…